scottishgovernment/resources.mygov.scot/_services/scottish-digital-academy.md

 layout: default
 title:  "Scottish Digital Academy"
 category: service
-summary: The Scottish Digital Academy’s purpose is to transform the way government designs services for its users.
-It provides learning and experience that enables graduates to work on agile digital development projects and build services to meet users' needs.
+summary: The Scottish Digital Academy’s purpose is to transform the way government designs services for its users. <br><br>It provides learning and experience that helps graduates work on agile digital development projects, and build services to meet users' needs.
 ---

-The Scottish Digital Academy has been set up in collaboration with [GDS Academy](https://www.gov.uk/gdsacademy), to ensure that Scottish public sector organisations have a coherent programme of activity to develop and grow our own in house capability to build effective digital services as well as transforming how government delivers services that meet users’ needs.
-We want to equip our own people with digital skills so they can fill key roles in our projects and programmes.
+The Scottish Digital Academy was set up in collaboration with [GDS Academy](https://www.gov.uk/gdsacademy).

+Its focus is making sure that Scottish public sector organisations have a coherent learning and development programme to:

+* develop and grow our in-house capability to build effective digital services
+* transform how government delivers services that meet users’ needs

+We want to equip our people with digital skills, so they can fill key roles in our projects and programmes.

-The Scottish Digital Academy delivers the suite of courses below in January, March, and September of each year.
-This may be subject to change depending on demand.
+The Scottish Digital Academy delivers the courses in January, March, and September of each year.
+But this may change depending on demand.

 <br>
 ## Who can apply for the courses?
 Anyone working for a public sector organisation in Scotland.

 ## How long does it take?
 Courses vary, depending on objectives and the level of skills needing to be developed.
-Courses range from a one day Discover Digital and Agile course to a 10 day accredited Digital Foundation course.
+They range from a one day Discover Digital and Agile course to a 10 day accredited Digital Foundation course.

 ## What are the outcomes of the programmes?
-The [GDS Academy website](https://www.gov.uk/gdsacademy) contains information on the aims and objectives of each course.
+The [GDS Academy website](https://www.gov.uk/gdsacademy) outlines the aims and objectives of each course.

-The courses deliver an introduction to new ways of working, focussed on user-centred service design.
+The courses introduce new ways of working, focussed on user-centred service design.

-This development of skills contributes to building capability and culture change required for digital transformation in government.
+Developing these skills contributes to building capability and creating the culture change needed for digital transformation in government.

 ## What are the benefits to our organisation?
 * increased capability to create industry leading services through service centred design